 The recommendations will be based on a currently ongoing European survey.
 Ultimately, the objective will be to develop a set of key recommendations / EU action plan, hopefully to be discussed and adopted at political level under the Hungarian Presidency (first semester of 2011).

 The two days were devoted to the topic of runway children, for which a survey was distributed in advance to both non-governmental organisations and governments.
 The findings and conclusions of the workshops and symposia will be sent to the Council of the European Union in order to be valued.Filed under Austrian Royals, Belgian Royals, British Royals, Luxembourg Royals, Spanish Royals, Swedish Royals

-Tagged Austria-Este, Children, Conference, European Union, Grand Duchess Maria Teresa, Infanta Cristina, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Mathilde, Queen Paola, Queen Silvia, The Duchess of Gloucester.
+Tagged Children, Conference, European Union, Grand Duchess Maria Teresa of Luxembourg, House of Austria-Este, Infanta Cristina of Spain, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Mathilde of the Belgians, Queen Paola of Belgium, Queen Silvia of Sweden, The Duchess of Gloucester.